 When molten elemental silicon is solidified, silicon atoms are arranged in a diamond lattice to form many crystal nuclei.
-If these crystal nuclei grow into crystal grains with the same crystal lattice orientation, they will form single crystal silicon.
-Single crystal silicon has the physical properties of a metalloid and has weaker conductivity.
+If these crystal nuclei grow into crystal grains with the same crystal lattice orientation, they will form monocrystalline silicon.
+Monocrystalline silicon has the physical properties of a metalloid and has weaker conductivity.
 Its conductivity increases with the increase of temperature, and it has significant semiconductivity.
-Ultra-pure single crystal silicon is an intrinsic semiconductor.
-Doping a trace amount of group IIIA element (such as boron) into ultrapure single crystal silicon can improve the conductivity and form a P-type silicon semiconductor; if doping a trace amount of group VA element (such as phosphorus) can also improve its conductivity, forming N-type silicon semiconductor.
+Ultra-pure monocrystalline silicon is an intrinsic semiconductor.
+Doping a trace amount of group IIIA element (such as boron) into ultrapure monocrystalline silicon can improve the conductivity and form a P-type silicon semiconductor; if doping a trace amount of group VA element (such as phosphorus) can also improve its conductivity, forming N-type silicon semiconductor.

 2.5in, 3in, 4in, 5in silicon ingots.
 Because the silicon ingot is small, only small-diameter silicon wafers can be produced.
 In order to reduce production costs, solar cells used on the ground now use solar-grade monocrystalline silicon rods, and their material performance indicators have been relaxed.
 Some can also use the head and tail materials and waste monocrystalline silicon materials processed by semiconductor devices, and make them into monocrystalline silicon rods for solar cells after redrawing.

 (2) The development trend of monocrystalline silicon materials in the world